bamj001/ClipBoredApp/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+© 2015 Google Inc. All rights reserved.
+YouTube is a trademark of Google Inc.

 Copyright © 2017 Bashar Jarrar and Alexander Meijer